Blog

 The rapid pace of warming in the Arctic (as much as four times faster than the rest of the world) amplifies the urgency of protecting its delicate landscape from that fossil fuel development.
 Melting sea ice, habitat degradation and the disruption of migratory patterns are just some of the consequences.

 The approval of ConocoPhillips' massive Willow project in 2023 prompted the Biden administration to review regulations governing the management and protection of the Western Arctic.
-That led to a rule aimed at ensuring maximum protection of “Special Areas,” as the law requires, in light of oil and gas development already occurring, as well as the sustainable management of surface resources across the region.
+This led to the release of a new rule in 2024 aimed at ensuring maximum protection of pre-existing“Special Areas,” to ensure sustainable management in light of oil and gas developments.
+Currently, the Bureau of Land Management is considering whether to initiate a process to identify additional areas deserving of Special Area designation, expanding protection from development.

 “Special Areas”: Gems within the NPR-A

 You might be asking yourself, what are these Special Areas?
-They are five designated parcels of land within the NPR-A that harbor exceptional ecological and cultural significance.
+They are five designated parcels of land within the Reserve that harbor exceptional ecological and cultural significance.
 They make up more than 13 million acres of land.

 map of the special areas of the western arctic